Marion, Indiana

-Marion is a city in Grant County, Indiana, United States.
-The population was 28,310 as of the 2020 United States Census.
-The city is the county seat of Grant County.
+Marion is a city in and the county seat of Grant County, Indiana, United States, along the Mississinewa River.
+The population was 28,310 as of the 2020 census.
 It is named for Francis Marion, a brigadier general from South Carolina in the American Revolutionary War.

 The city is home to Indiana Wesleyan University, the largest evangelical Christian university in the Midwest and Indiana's largest private university, when online and regional campuses in Indiana, Kentucky, Ohio, and Illinois are included.
 The traditional campus enrolls about 2,800 students.
-Since 2016, Jess Alumbaugh has been Marion's mayor.

-Marion is the birthplace of actor James Dean and cartoonist Jim Davis.
-It was the location of the wedding of actress Julia Roberts and singer Lyle Lovett in 1993.
+Marion is the birthplace of actor James Dean and cartoonist Jim Davis, and was the location of the wedding of actress Julia Roberts and singer Lyle Lovett in 1993.
+Ronald Douglas Morrell Jr. is the city's first African American mayor and has been mayor since 2024.